Multi- and Infinite-variate Integration and $L^2$-Approximation on Hilbert Spaces with Gaussian Kernels: -Approximation

 with $n\in\N$, bounded linear functionals $\lambda_i$ on $H(M)$ and coefficients $a_i\in L^2(\mu)$; \citet{FHW2012} consider both classes of algorithms.
 In the case of general linear algorithms, the same tractability concepts have been studied on the one hand in \citet{FHW2012} and \citet{SW2018} for Gaussian spaces, and on the other hand in \citet{IKPW16a} for Hermite spaces, with rather complete and matching results for both types of function space.

 It was already observed in \citet{IKPW16b} that the linear sampling methods studied there achieve the same results as algorithms of the form \eqref{eq:linear_algorithm} for several tractability concepts.
-We believe that more generally, the results from \citet{DKM22} should be applicable to lead to rather complete results for tractability based on linear sampling methods, though in a non-constructive way.
+Indeed, as shown in \citet{kriegetat23}, the results from \citet{DKM22} are applicable and lead to rather complete results for tractability based on linear sampling methods, though in a non-constructive way.
 Therefore, we do not apply our transference result to this case here.
 Our results for infinitely many variables, however, are new.